SLAPaper/a1111-sd-webui-tome/README.md

 The higher the total pixel there are, the more performance boost you'll get, on `2048*2048`, it could be over +100% in extreme settings

 In more common scenarios (`512*512 with hires fix 2x`), you can get around +30% speedup during the hires part, which is a definitely time saver

+PS: after I did above test, I updated xformers from 0.0.17 to 0.0.18, it seems that there is overall ~10% speedboost, so the exact generation speed value may vary if I redo the test.